cape-town-testing/meetup/2019-Q2/Presentations/README.md

 **Slide deck** Coming soon

 ## 3 Video:
-Unfortunately we had another technical difficulty and there is no sound with the videos :(
+Unfortunately due to some technical difficulties the recordings have no sound :(